sandyschumann/socialandpopulist/README.md

 # socialandpopulist
-Analysis code for Study 1 and 2 are provided.
+R analysis code for Study 1 and 2 are provided.